Rewilding Torreya taxifolia

 The uppermost canopy is almost entirely deciduous, thus affording sun for Torreya's evergreen growth in early spring, late fall, and mild winters.

-DOCUMENTATION and analysis by Connie Barlow.
+DOCUMENTATION and analysis by Connie Barlow through 2018 and by Joseph Guite in 2024.

 • Two growing in deciduous shade are healthy: adopted horizontal growth form